 1. Cross-Country Road Trip

-In 1960 the famous author John Steinbeck embarked on a trip to experience America before he died.
-Steinbeck left Long Island, New York, in a pickup and camper with his standard French poodle Charley.
+In 1960, author John Steinbeck embarked on a trip to experience America before he died.
+Steinbeck left Long Island, New York, in a pickup and camper with his Standard Poodle named Charley.

-Perhaps such an ambitious case of wanderlust is not in the immediate future for you and your fur friend, but any road trip with your dog provides the opportunity for an amazing adventure.
+Regardless of the size of the trip, any road trip with your dog provides the opportunity for an amazing adventure!

 2. Swim With Dolphins

-The spectacle and majesty of these waterborne mammals have long romanced humans.
-It is no surprise that swimming with dolphins is another ultimate dog activity.
+The spectacle and majesty of these gregarious, intelligent aquatic mammals have long romanced humans.
+It’s no surprise that swimming with dolphins is another ultimate dog activity.

-It is the viral video of Kira, the black Lab from Mozambique, featuring her enthusiasm for swimming with the dolphins, that prompts adding this experience to this dog bucket list.
-Remember, four paws are no match for flippers and fins; notice that Kira dons a life vest before her plunge.
+It’s the above viral video of Kira, a Labrador Retriever from Mozambique — featuring her enthusiasm for swimming with the dolphins — that prompts adding this amazing experience to this dog bucket list.

 4. Learn to Dance